aslatt13/Adidas-Autocheckout/README.md

 	pip install selenium

-6. [Download chromedriver](http://chromedriver.chromium.org/downloads) for your version of chrome and drag the exe into the script folder.
+6. Edit the config file with your desired credentials.

 7. Now edit the config file with your desired credentials.